kubernetes/kubernetes/docs/proposals/auditing.md

 ## Proposed Design

 The main concepts are those of

 - an audit *event*,
 - an audit *policy*,
-- an audit *policy action*
+- an audit *policy action*,
 - an audit *output backend*.

-An audit event holds all the data necessary for an *output backend* to produce a audit log entry.
+An audit event holds all the data necessary for an *output backend* to produce an audit log entry.
 The *event* is independent of the *output backend*.

 The audit event struct is passed through the apiserver layers as an `*audit.Event` pointer inside the http context.
 It might be `nil` in case auditing is completely disabled.